-Top Photo Spots in Paris - the best places to take photos in Paris!
+Top Photo Spots in Paris - the best places to take photos in the lovely city of Paris!
+A photography guide to Paris!

 Are you planning a trip to Paris?
 Do you have your camera batteries charged?
 Do you have extra memory cards?
 You will need them!
 This place is amazing, but you probably already know that, whether you have been or not.

 Are you looking for the best places to take pictures in Paris?
 Do you enjoy cityscapes?
 Do you love shooting historic landmarks?
+What about French cafes?
 Do you love art and art museums?
 Do you love cathedrals?
 How about architecture?
 Street scenes?
 Beauty?
 Paris has it all...and more!

 I know, everyone says that it’s beautiful, right?
-When we planned our trip there, I knew I was going to enjoy it, and I knew I was going to capture some nice shots there too.
-I had been there before, and somewhat knew what to expect.
-But honestly, I couldn’t stop clicking because it seemed like at every turn I came across something that was just so beautiful.
-(Note: I have now completed 2 trips here with a camera, and still love it!)
+When we have planned our trips there, I always know I am going to enjoy it, and I know I am going to capture some nice shots there too.
+But honestly, I can’t stop clicking because it seems like at every turn I come across something that is just so beautiful.
+Even the mundane stuff is gorgeous.

-So, as I tend to like to do, I compiled a list of my favorite spots that I discovered while there.
-It is definitely not comprehensive - there’s just too many great spots in Paris, and I did not have enough time to get to everything.
-So, I guess I will just have to go back!
+So, as I tend to like to do, I compiled a list of my favorite spots that I have discovered while there.
+It is definitely not comprehensive - there’s just too many great spots in Paris, and I could never get to everything, considering I live in Texas.
+So, I guess I will just have to keep going back! (oh, darn)

 You can find all my Paris shots on the blog here: